ocaml/opam/doc/pages/Packaging.md

   to take a peek at the internal version it's at `~/.opam/<switch>/overlay/<project>/`.
 You may also check it with `opam show --raw`.
+* Since 1.2.1, OPAM will also use files `<package>.opam`, or metadata found in a subdirectory `opam` or `<package>.opam` in your source tree.
+This can be useful if different OPAM packages are built from the same source.
 * You can set OPAM to use your local clone of the repository with

     ```